 Not the brightest tool in the shed

-Moving on, the binge-watching experience is quite nice here thanks to the Widevine L1 certification.
+Moving on, the media consumption experience is quite nice here thanks to the Widevine L1 certification.
 It is also HDR10+ certified but there’s no HDR playback on streaming platforms like Netflix for now.

 Unbalanced stereo speakers